rmendels/xtractomatic/README.md

 devtools::install_github("rmendels/xtractomatic", build_vignettes = TRUE)
 ```
 Note however, that the Vignette generates graphics by doing a large number of downloads using `xtractomatic`, and the build may fail if the server is busy or your internet line is slow.
-If you can not get the Vignette to build, email me a roy.mendelssohn@noaa.gov for a pdf version.
+If you can not get the Vignette to build, email me at roy.mendelssohn@noaa.gov for a pdf version.

 # Required legalese